Tanami/symta/doc/symta-by-example.md

 Comparison to Other Languages
 ------------------------------
-Compared to other languages, Symta is usually more succinct, sometimes even more succinct than APL, yet readable.
+Compared to other languages, Symta provides macro-system to extend the language and do meta-programming.
+Some thoughts were put into avoiding verbosity and bloated constructs; for example, Symta has some syntatic sugar and shorthands missing from other Lisps, while predefined identifier names were picked based on length in characters.
+That is how Symta got "flip" instead of "reverse" and "say" instead of "print".

-Here is a Ruby's OOP example from Wikipedia rewritten into Symta:
+Here is an OOP example from Wikipedia's Ruby article rewritten into Symta:
 ```
 type person{Name Age} name/Name age/Age
 person.`<` X = $age < X.age
 person.as_text = "[$name] ([$age])"

-Group = [person{'Bob' 33}, person{'Chris' 16}, person{'Ash' 23}]
+Group = ['Bob',33 'Chris',16 'Ash',23].map{(person @?)}

 say Group.sort.flip
 ```